Guide to Commercial Insurance Credentialing

 3. Payer Application and Contracting

 Once your CAQH profile is complete and visible to your selected payers, you must submit a formal request for payer network participation.
 This is where you formally apply to join networks like UnitedHealthcare, Aetna, or CIGNA.
+This phase splits into two distinct legal steps:

 - Credentialing: The payer’s internal committee reviews your verified CAQH data and background check to approve your clinical fitness.